gripped/MK808-headless-nand-3.0.8-rk3066/README.md

 The config is based on Picuntu 0.9 RC2 as RC3 was throwing up hung process errors <br>

  <br>
-I started this as my intention is to run a mail relay on my MK808 on my home FTTC connection.  <br>
+I started this as my intention is to run a mail relay on one MK808 on my home FTTC connection.  <br>
-(I have a couple of cheap, but fair powerful for the price, servers where the provider blocks port 25 and I don't want to use their relay if I can avoid it) <br>
 I don't need Android on the device at all and it seems a waste to leave the internal nand almost unused. <br>

 First I wanted to get a functional Picuntu on the internal Nand, this is done. <br>
 Next I will be optimizing the kernel for headless running.
 Anything not needed will be disposed of. <br>
-I'm still waiting for a Network switch and once I have it wifi will be going from my build as well( but I'll leave configs in place) <br>
+I'm still waiting for a Network switch and once I have it wifi will be going from my build as well( but I'll leave configs and code in place) <br>

 Only tested on MK808.
 I do have a MK808B as well so may try this later (no wifi or BT) but other models YOU ARE ON YOUR OWN <br>